 Participants will become certified diversity and inclusion practitioners through the completion of this program.
 Participants meet during the times listed below and participate in innovative and interactive learning experiences including virtual classroom sessions and individualized coaching/discussions led by Dr. DaNine J. Fleming.

 The second portion of the certificate program is designed to give participants the tools needed to operationalize diversity and inclusion in their respective work areas/units as well as across the MUSC enterprise.
 All sessions build upon the skills and knowledge gained throughout the program, and attendance is mandatory.
-Participants are required to complete a capstone project and present their work on May 20, 2020.
+Participants are required to complete a capstone project and present their work at the conclusion of the program.

 This program is co-facilitated by nationally recognized social justice expert Dr. Kathy Obear.
 For more information on Dr. Obear, please visit her website.